 The student’s approval letter will explain all requirements that must be met during his/her probationary period to continue to receive financial aid.

-Removal from Financial Aid Suspension Without Appealing
+Removal from the Status of Unsatisfactory Without Appealing

 Students who change majors should contact the Office of Student Financial Services regarding how this will impact the satisfactory academic progress for federal financial aid.

 Study Abroad or Consortium Classes